OfficeDev/outlook-dev-docs/docs/add-ins/web-services.md

  >
  > As an alternative, you may use the [EWS Managed API](https://msdn.microsoft.com/en-us/library/dn567668.aspx) to update these items from a Windows client or a server application.
 Caution is recommended because internal, service-type data structures are subject to change and could break your solution.

-## Authentication and permission considerations for the makeEwsRequestAsync method
+## Authentication and permission considerations for makeEwsRequestAsync method

 When you use the **makeEwsRequestAsync** method, the request is authenticated by using the email account credentials of the current user.
 The **makeEwsRequestAsync** method manages the credentials for you so that you do not have to provide authentication credentials with your request.